 The point seems to be this.
 If angels are caring for God's children, then so must we.
-And you don't do that by looking down on them.
+And we don't do that by looking down on them.

-Answer this.
 When do we tend to look down on another Christian?
 It's often when he or she is struggling with sin, right?
-I wonder what the angels think about some of the conversations they hear God's people having after church over the Sunday meal...
+I wonder what the angels think when they hear conversations like these.